Swaroop-Haridas/Expense_Tracker/README.md

-# Expense Tracker 💸
+# Expense Tracker

-Welcome to my full-stack Expense Tracker app!
+Welcome to my full-stack Expense Tracker application.
-This project helps users manage their personal expenses — privately and securely.
+This project helps users manage their personal expenses securely with authentication, expense tracking, and visual analytics.

 ---

-## 🧩 Features
+## Features

 - ✅ User Registration and Login (JWT authentication)
 - ✅ Add, edit, and delete your expenses